-Stephanie Borns-Weil, DVM, of Cummings School of Veterinary Medicine at Tufts University provides insight into what owners can do to reduce the intensity of frightening sounds that may be causing your dog problems.
+Stephanie Borns-Weil, V07, head of the behavior service at Cummings Veterinary Medical Center, provides insight into what owners can do to reduce the intensity of frightening sounds that may be causing your dog problems.

 Treatment of Noise Phobias

-1) Desensitization to Sounds
+1. Desensitization to Sounds

 This can be done using an audio recording of the sounds that the dog fears.
-There are tapes, records, CDs and internet sites that mimic all sorts of noises, including exploding fireworks, car backfires and even gunshots.
+There are tapes, records, CDs, and internet sites that mimic all sorts of noises, including exploding fireworks, car backfires, and even gunshots.
 You can initially start by playing the tape at full volume once to confirm that the simulated noise is what is actually frightening the dog.
-If it is, you start by turning the volume low enough that your dog will no react.
+If it is, you start by turning the volume low enough that your dog will not react.
 Reward him with praise and treats for his calm behavior.

 Desensitization will not be effective if your dog is exposed to the actual source of the frightening sound during this process.
 Therefore, all efforts should be made to avoid anything that will trigger the dog’s panic response.

-Counterconditioning, another approach often used in conjunction with desensitization, involves teaching a new behavior that is inconsistent with the undesirable behavior.
-For instance, when your dog is anxious, you would tell him/her to “lie down” in his/her “safe place.”
-During this time provide your dog with something to do, for example, providing a long-lasting treat.
-This treat would only be given when he/she is in the safe place and responding to your “sit-stay” or “down” command.
+Counterconditioning—another approach often used in conjunction with desensitization—involves teaching a new behavior that is inconsistent with the undesirable behavior.
+For instance, when your dog is anxious, you would tell him to “lie down” in his “safe place.”
+During this time, provide your dog with something to do, for example, providing a long-lasting treat.
+This treat would only be given when your dog is in the safe place and responding to your “sit-stay” or “down” command.

-3) Nutraceutical and Pharmaceutical Treatment
+3. Nutraceutical and Pharmaceutical Treatment

 Some dogs may benefit from the use of nutritional supplements or medication as a part of their treatment.
-Anxitane (L-theonine) and 5-HTP tryptophan are amino acids that may be helpful in decreasing a dog’s anxiety, fear and reactivity.
+Anxitane (L-theonine) and 5-HTP tryptophan are amino acids that may be helpful in decreasing a dog’s anxiety, fear, and reactivity.
 Alternatively, medications such as SSRIs (Prozac, Zoloft, etc.) may be an appropriate part of a noise phobic dog’s treatment.